 - a.
-Engineers shall not give, solicit or receive either directly or indirectly, any political contribution, gratuity, or unlawful consideration in order to secure work, exclusive of securing salaried positions through employment agencies. - b.
+Engineers shall not give, solicit, or receive either directly or indirectly, any political contribution, gratuity, or unlawful consideration in order to secure work, exclusive of securing salaried positions through employment agencies - b.
 Engineers should negotiate contracts for professional services fairly and on the basis of demonstrated competence and qualifications for the type of professional service required. - c.
-Engineers may request, propose or accept professional commissions on a contingent basis only under circumstances in which their professional judgments would not be compromised. - d.
+Engineers may request, propose, or accept professional commissions on a contingent basis only under circumstances in which their professional judgments would not be compromised. - d.
 Engineers shall not falsify or permit misrepresentation of their academic or professional qualifications or experience. - e.
 Engineers shall give proper credit for engineering work to those to whom credit is due, and shall recognize the proprietary interests of others.
-Whenever possible, they shall name the person or persons who may be responsible for designs, inventions, writings or other accomplishments. - f.
+Whenever possible, they shall name the person or persons who may be responsible for designs, inventions, writings, or other accomplishments.

+f.
 Engineers may advertise professional services in a way that does not contain misleading language or is in any other manner derogatory to the dignity of the profession.
-Examples of permissible advertising are as follows: - Professional cards in recognized, dignified publications, and listings in rosters or directories published by responsible organizations, provided that the cards or listings are consistent in size and content and are in a section of the publication regularly devoted to such professional cards. - Brochures which factually describe experience, facilities, personnel and capacity to render service, providing they are not misleading with respect to the engineer's participation in projects described. - Display advertising in recognized dignified business and professional publications, providing it is factual and is not misleading with respect to the engineer's extent of participation in projects described. - A statement of the engineers' names or the name of the firm and statement of the type of service posted on projects for which they render services. - Preparation or authorization of descriptive articles for the lay or technical press, which are factual and dignified.
-Such articles shall not imply anything more than direct participation in the project described. - Permission by engineers for their names to be used in commercial advertisements, such as may be published by contractors, material suppliers, etc., only by means of a modest, dignified notation acknowledging the engineers' participation in the project described.
-Such permission shall not include public endorsement of proprietary products.
+Examples of permissible advertising are as follows:

+Professional cards in recognized, dignified publications, and listings in rosters or directories published by responsible organizations, provided that the cards or listings are consistent in size and content and are in a section of the publication regularly devoted to such professional cards.

+Brochures that factually describe experience, facilities, personnel, and capacity to render service, providing they are not misleading with respect to the engineer's participation in projects described.

+Display advertising in recognized dignified business and professional publications, providing it is factual and is not misleading with respect to the engineer's extent of participation in projects described.

+A statement of the engineers' names or the name of the firm and statement of the type of service posted on projects for which they render services.

+Preparation or authorization of descriptive articles for the lay or technical press that are factual and dignified.
+Such articles shall not imply anything more than direct participation in the project described.

+Permission by engineers for their names to be used in commercial advertisements, such as may be published by contractors, material suppliers, etc., only by means of a modest, dignified notation acknowledging the engineers' participation in the project described.
+Engineer shall not be compensated in exchange for their endorsement of products and services by others.

 - g.
-Engineers shall not maliciously or falsely, directly or indirectly, injure the professional reputation, prospects, practice or employment of another engineer or indiscriminately criticize another's work. - h.
-Engineers shall not use equipment, supplies, laboratory or office facilities of their employers to carry on outside private practice without the consent of their employers.
+Engineers shall not maliciously or falsely, directly or indirectly, injure the professional reputation, prospects, practice, or employment of another engineer or indiscriminately criticize another's work. h.
+Engineers shall not use equipment, supplies, laboratory, or office facilities of - Engineers shall not use equipment, supplies, laboratory, or office facilities of their employers to carry on outside private practice without the consent of their employers.

 CANON 6.
-Uphold Professional Honor

-Engineers shall act in such a manner as to uphold and enhance the honor, integrity, and dignity of the engineering profession and shall act with zero tolerance for bribery, fraud, and corruption.
+Engineers shall act in such a manner as to uphold and enhance the honor, integrity, and dignity of the engineering profession.